GW2TODOList/gw2todolist.github.io/README.md

 ## TODO list

-- Detect if item is already in inventory or unlocked
-- Refresh buttons for "heavy" api queries
 - Export / Load button to download a json with all the info, so you can take it to other PCs
 - Add bulk: To add multiple chat links at once
 - Progress bar on the different items?
 - Possibility to reorder items in the list?
 - Nice CSS (PR are welcome :grin:)
 - How do I get Mystic forge recipes ??
+- Check skins - Can I access the wardrobe?